webplatform/docs-wpd/Style_Guide/index.md

 Choose useful titles (e.g., the name of a feature being documented).

 Titles are part of the URL structure, and so should follow certain rules:
 * Titles should be as short as possible.
-Leave out any articles (e.g., ''the'', ''an'', ''a'')
+Leave out any articles that aren't completely necessary (e.g., ''the'', ''an'', ''a'')
 * Only capitalize when absolutely necessary, such as for technical terms, like ''getElementById''
 * Use minimal punctuation; for methods, do not use parens (''( )'')
 * Separate words with a space ('' ''), which MediaWiki will convert to an underscore (''_''); only use hyphens (''-'') or dashes (''–'') when they are part of a word